dashingsoft/pyarmor/docs/security.rst

       print('1 + 1 = %d' % sum(1, 1))

 |PyArmor| first obfuscates the function `hello` and `sum`, then
-obfuscates the whole moudle `foo`.
+obfuscates the whole module `foo`.
 In the runtime, only current called function is restored and it will be obfuscated as soon as code object completed execution.
 So even trace code in any ``c`` debugger, only a piece of code object could be got one time.